 Screen Flows are the most common type of Flow you’ll see used in Trailhead and other walkthroughs, because They are one of the more accessible Flows to start.
 A Flow Screen at it’s core is very simple.
 It’s broken into 3 sections, a list of your screen components, your screen preview or “canvas,” and the properties panel.
 The property panel is the only part of your screen that will change based on what you have selected.

 At the start, it shows the Screen Property.
 What is the Screen Flow’s title?
 What navigation buttons will be displayed?
 These are all set with in the Screen Property panel.
 As you select screen components, the property panel will change to display how to configure that component.
 It could be something as simple as giving the screen component a name and entering some text to display.
 It can also be more complicated with multiple options; this often occurs with Lightning Screen Components.

 Lightning Flow is a great tool.
 It is the automation option that bridges the admin between Process Builder and APEX Code.
 It can do more than Process Builder alone but has limitations that can be address with APEX code.
-Flow is a tool every admin should be familiar, So let’s start with this Wizard’s Apprentice episode providing an Overview of the Lightning Flow Builder.
+Flow is a tool every admin should be familiar, So let’s start with this Wizard’s Apprentice episode providing an Overview of the Lightning Flow Builder with Screens!.
 Soon you too will become a Flownatic

 Check out other Wizard’s Apprentice videos: